-Policy UI 1 - Water Supply, Wastewater and Combined Drainage Infrastructure
+Policy UI 1 - Water Supply, Wastewater And Surface Water Infrastructure

-Support Irish Water in the provision and maintenance of adequate wastewater disposal and water supply and the maintenance of the existing combined (sewage and surface water) drainage infrastructure, in accordance with EU Directives, to service Headford.
-This will include satisfactory capacity for public wastewater and a satisfactory quantity and quality of water supply, Sustainable Drainage System approaches and techniques within the plan area shall also be supported.
+Support Irish Water in the provision and maintenance of adequate wastewater disposal, water supply and surface water drainage infrastructure, in accordance with EU Directives, to service the development of Headford.
+This will include satisfactory capacity for public wastewater and stormwater sewers as appropriate, a satisfactory quantity and quality of water supply and the promotion of Sustainable Drainage System approaches and techniques within the plan area.